- Garden / Landscaping / Patio — 229

 - Lowering of CO2 emissions directly contributes to a home’s attempt to reduce carbon emissions

-Aside from saving electricity and reducing carbon footprint, the ventilation provided by a proper heat recovery system has a very crucial effect on maintaining a healthy indoor environment in particularly cold climates.
-This helps prevent the formation of mold, mildew and other parasitical or microbial organisms that thrive inside humid conditions found in closed, unventilated homes.
+Aside from saving electricity and reducing carbon footprint, the ventilation provided by a proper heat recovery system has a very crucial effect on maintaining a healthy indoor environment in, particularly cold climates.
+This helps prevent the formation of mold, mildew, and other parasitical or microbial organisms that thrive inside humid conditions found in closed, unventilated homes.

 Double Glazing Can Make a Huge Difference in Your Insulation Efforts

 Double glazing can effectively eliminate heat loss from window glass surfaces completely, which is often a major problem in cold climates, due to natural condensation and conduction.
 It should also be noted that although not as commonly used for the same, double glazing can also be useful in hot climates, because heat from outside the window is not allowed into the home either.
-Once the AC manages to cool down the indoor temperature, your windows will not allow any of the outside heat to come in and raise the indoor temperature, even if the curtains are open and sunlight is shining in.
+Once the AC manages to cool down the indoor temperature, your windows will not allow any of the outside heat to come in and raise the indoor temperature, even if the curtains are open and the sunlight is shining in.